chrisprice/jekyll-playground/chrisprice/_posts/reprojecting-an-image-in-the-browser.md

   // 2, 3, -1
 ```

 We're close, all we need to do now is generalise the back-substitution step (the bit that gives us the reduced row echelon form) to support NxN matrices.
-Again if you're feeling adventurous the pattern should be obvious so feel free to get your algorithm on, I made for Google.
-I've taken inspiration from the [matrix solver by Stephen R. Schmitt](http://mysite.verizon.net/res148h4j/javascript/script_gauss_elimination3.html) and implemented a generalised back-substitution like so -
+Again if you're feeling adventurous the pattern should be obvious so feel free to get your algorithm on, I instead took inspiration from the [matrix solver by Stephen R. Schmitt](http://mysite.verizon.net/res148h4j/javascript/script_gauss_elimination3.html) and implemented a generalised back-substitution like so -

 ```
   var result = [], rowCount = eqns.rows();